 The backbone of Chilean state policy towards China has been pragmatism based on economic and trade relations.
-It is possible that this pragmatism will continue with the center-left coalition of President Boric, but it is very likely that asymmetry in the bilateral relationship Perceptions of China tend to correlate with the degree of success that China represents will be accentuated, given Chile's greater institutional instability, a new constitution giving more powers to the regions (in line with a referendum under the previous president),23 and the potential for economic and fiscal crises.
+It is possible that this pragmatism will continue with the center-left coalition of President Boric, but it is very likely that asymmetry in the bilateral relationship will be accentuated, given Chile's greater institutional instability, a new constitution giving more powers to the regions (in line with a referendum under the previous president), 23 and the potential for economic and fiscal crises.
 The current government has given a key role to the Chilean communist party (PC),24 is very close to the Chinese communist party (CCP) and takes a favorable view of China.